Ludwig Binswanger: Binswanger on existence

 Ludwig Binswanger contributed much to the idea of existence in the school of existential psychology.
 He believed that human existence was complex in that one has control over how one exists.
-As he described, humans have the choice of existing as,"being a hunter, of being romantic, of being in business, and thus (we are) free to design (ourselves) toward the most different potentialities of being."
-He therefore believed that such an existence "transcends the being," making the being accessible to itself in numerous different outcomes in life based on the existential path one chooses.
-In addition to this belief, Binswanger also thought that you can only observe one's existence and/or unique personality by looking at it holistically, emphasized in this quote from Binswanger:
+He described humans as having the choice of "being a hunter, of being romantic, of being in business, and thus (we are) free to design (ourselves) toward the most different potentialities of being."
+He held that such an existence "transcends the being," making the being accessible to itself in numerous different outcomes in life based on the existential path one chooses.
+Binswanger also thought that it is only possible to observe one's existence and/or unique personality by looking at it holistically, emphasized in this quote from Binswanger:

-"It is a question of attempting to understand and to explain the human being in the totality of his/her existence.
-But that is possible only from the perspective of our total existence: in other words, only when we reflect on and articulate our total existence, the "essence" and "form" of being human.".
+It is a question of attempting to understand and to explain the human being in the totality of his/her existence.
+But that is possible only from the perspective of our total existence: in other words, only when we reflect on and articulate our total existence, the "essence" and "form" of being human..

 Modes of existence

 Binswanger argued that there are certain modes of existence.
-These modes of existence, he believed, allowed humans and non-human animals to be separated based on this concept.
+These modes of existence, he believed, allow humans and non-human animals to be separated based on this concept.
 These modes include: